Yojouhan/sentiment-analysis/README.md

 The following publicly available datasets are used: Sentiment 140: http://help.sentiment140.com/for-students

-Amazon review data (Cell Phones and accessories category): http://jmcauley.ucsd.edu/data/amazon/
+Amazon review data (Cell Phones and accessories category): http://jmcauley.ucsd.edu/data/amazon/ plus the Movies & TV data from the link.